DeineAgenturUG/greenbone-gvm-openvas-for-docker/openvas-greenbone-deployment-full-guide/faq.md

 > When mounting your volumes, use this specific syntax instead: `--volume gvm-data:/data:exec`, this allows the report-building scripts to be executed from the volume.

+### Question 4 - GMP Refusing Connections

+#### Solution 1

+enable SSH, and have docker map it to port `9222`

+add a public key to `/data/scanner-ssh-keys/authorized_keys`

+Then use ssh port forwarding to access the API port with `ssh -N -L 9390:localhost:9390 gvm@localhost -p 9222 -i <private key file>`

+This can be configured to access the container's API port from any machine that can connect to the exposed `9222` ssh port by changing the ssh host.
+Once you run this, you then have a `localhost:9390` port mapped into the container tunnelled securely over ssh.
+You can then tell `python-gvm` or `gvm-cli` to connect with TLS to that port.